Transphobia in the United States: Effects

+Compared to cisgender Americans, transgender people are up to 25 times more likely to face the risk of abuse, assault or suicide.
 Transgender people are subject to minority stress.
 This type of stress is created through stigma, prejudice, and discrimination.
 Many transgender people face bullying and harassment in many different venues in their lives.
 Transphobia is manifested through a "hostile political climate" and by marginalizing transgender individuals in society.
-Around 78 percent of transgender students in grades K through 12 described various types of harassment from other students, teachers, or school staff.
+Stigma against transgender people can lead to increased depression and anxiety.
+Chronic exposure to stressors can cause "biological weathering" that cause physical health issues.
 Transgender people who testified against anti-transgender bills in the Texas Capitol found the long hearings "exhausting and upsetting."
+Some transgender people have to file lawsuits over laws, such as bathroom bills, which restrict their civil rights.
+The effect of such laws is to "push" transgender people "out of public and civic life."
+During the 2nd Trump administration, transgender people have been having difficulty receiving their passports, affecting their everyday lives and ability to travel.

-The legal actions and politics that have been passed against transgender youth have caused negative mental health outcomes for many young people.
+The legal actions and politics that have been passed against transgender youth have caused negative mental health outcomes for many young people and all transgender individuals.
 This can include high rates of suicidal ideation.
 Even if the bills do not pass, the stress of seeing the measures debated causes issues for many people.
 Crisis calls to The Trevor Project have seen high rates in states like Texas in 2022.
 In 2017, there was also an increase in calls to the crisis hotline after Texas considered a bathroom bill that year.
 Some families are looking to move out of states that have passed transphobic legislation.
-Some transgender people have to file lawsuits over laws, such as bathroom bills, which restrict their civil rights.
+A 2015 study found that 90 percent of young transgender people were rejected in some way by their families.
+When their families are not supportive of them, "trans young people seek out alternative forms of support and affirmation."
+When young trans people are allowed to socially transition, it eases both anxiety and depression for them.
+Transphobia creates both "stigma and discrimination" which has a negative effect on transgender youth.
+Around 78 percent of transgender students in grades K through 12 described various types of harassment from other students, teachers, or school staff.
+Transgender youth who had gone through conversion therapy had a markedly increased rate of suicide attempts compared to LGBT youth who did not experience this type of abuse.